V-i-x-x/Resources/OSEE.md

 So the reversing that you need to is fair for the amount of time you have.

-It took me 1 day to finish the first assignment fully (50 points).
+During the exam, It took me 1 day to finish the first assignment fully (50 points).

-and another 1 day to finish 50% of the second assignment (25 points) -> I struggled a lot on that one.
+Another 1 day to finish 50% of the second assignment (25 points) -> I struggled a lot on that one.

+half a day till i find the route to get the last 25 points.

-Even though I found the way to get the other 25 points, but I didn't wanna risk it, and I chose to start making my report and taking screenshots, because it s a big report to make xD.
+Even though I found the way to get the other 25 points, but I didn't wanna risk messing up my report, and I chose to start making my report and taking screenshots on the last half of my 3rd day , because it's a big report to make xD.

 Make sure to take breaks and sleep and breath specially when you get stuck at some point, trust me taking some fresh air will help.